vistadataproject/documents/Submissions/README.md

 ## Formal submissions to the Government

-Formal submissions to the government for program administration, <br>
+Formal submissions to the government for program management.
-as enumerated in the [PMP deliverables](https://github.com/vistadataproject/documents/blob/master/README.md#program-management) are as follows:

 \# | Document Name | Description | Date Submitted | Format | Deliverable #
 :---: | :--- | :--- | :--- | :---:| :---: